redkite-labs/redkitecms-docs/book/blocks-management.rst

 To start editing the block's content, you must highlight a block and then click into its area to open the editor.

-In nearly every AlphaLemon CMS blocks have a editor that opens into a popover placed under the active block, but the default hypertext editor let you edit blocks inline on the page.
+In nearly every RedKite CMS blocks have a editor that opens into a popover placed under the active block, but the default hypertext editor let you edit blocks inline on the page.